Saturday, 30 December 2023

 There was drama in the garden when we got home.
 Tom was full of beans after his dinner and chased Flora up the pear tree beside the fence, then he dashed up the other pear tree.
 There happened to be a squirrel already in that tree above Tom and it was absolutely furious; it was chattering at him loudly in its gruff voice.
 I think that it must have been angry because it felt trapped by him blocking its usual exit down the tree and across the grass to the other pear tree and the many trees in the Reids’ garden.
 So it climbed high up the tree and then gave an almighty leap to the other pear tree.
 This was no mean feat even for a squirrel, because it had to grab on to the very thin twigs high up, and we could see them bending way down like a springboard before it leaped again onto safer branches.
 But oh dear, our bushy tailed friend had not realised that Flora was already in that tree, and it did a huge double take when it realised that it was running towards her!
 Flora could hardly believe what was happening, it was so funny!
 The squirrel turned just in time and disappeared into the Reids’ conifers, what great entertainment, it was like a nature programme!

-Monday 11 September 2023
+Monday, 11 September 2023

 Car trouble and coffee

 Well it was cooler today after the rain yesterday, but I’m glad to say that it still felt warm and summery - there may be a few leaves on the ground but we’re not quite into autumn yet.
 I spent quite a lot of the morning arranging a car repair because one of the wheel bearings seems to be faulty again.
 Also an annoying rattle beneath the passenger door and a glitch with the display screen.
-I tried to hasten the repair over to Land-rover south side to throw myself on their mercy but they were unmoved and sent me home to follow the correct procedure by phoning Land-rover assistance, who have to diagnose the car before it can be booked in for repair.
+I tried to hasten the repair by driving over to Land-rover south side to throw myself on their mercy but they were unmoved and sent me home to follow the correct procedure by phoning Land-rover assistance, who have to diagnose the car before it can be booked in for repair.
 This duly took place and the repair will not take place until October.
 Words fail me.

 James had a guitar lesson after lunch, which he said that he enjoyed.
 I picked him up and on the way home we stopped for coffee and strawberry tarts at Hugo’s in Burnside.
 It was doing a roaring trade, the staff were really friendly and helpful.
 I’m aware that it is nearly the end of hammock season so when we got home I headed outside.
 It was so pretty in the garden; so green and lush, with a welcome little breeze after the hot, still weather of the last few days.